Combatting the 5 Dysfunctions of Teams

 • Have a contingency plan if a commitment goes sideways.

-Your role in this is to push for decisions, and hold the team to commitments.
-Remember, deciding is better than being undecided, and being clear is better than being totally certain.
+Your role in this is to push for decisions and hold the team to commitments.
+Remember, deciding is better than being undecided, and being clear is better than being certain.

 Dysfunction 4: Avoiding Accountability